In This Article

 Can US Customers Use BitMEX?

 BitMEX states they do not accept US traders in their terms of service.
-BitMEX recently updated their terms and conditions so they require all customers to provide photo ID, proof of address and selfie.
+BitMEX recently updated its terms and conditions, so they require all customers to provide a photo ID, proof of address, and a selfie.

 Is BitMEX a Legal Company?